 Fat is a type of nutrient, and just like protein and carbohydrates, your body needs some fat for energy, to absorb vitamins, and to protect your heart and brain health.
 And despite what you may have been told, fat isn’t always the bad guy in the health and waistline wars.
 “Bad” fats, such as artificial trans fats and saturated fats, are guilty of the unhealthy things all fats have been blamed for—weight gain, clogged arteries, and so forth.
 But “good” fats such as unsaturated fats and omega-3s have the opposite effect.

-In fact, healthy fats play a huge role in helping you manage your moods, stay on top of your mental game, fight fatigue, and even control your weight.
+Healthy fats play a huge role in helping you manage your moods, stay on top of your mental game, fight fatigue, and even control your weight.

 Dietary fat and cholesterol:

 Dietary fat also plays a significant role in your cholesterol levels.
 Cholesterol is a fatty, wax-like substance that your body needs to function correctly.
 In and of itself, cholesterol isn’t bad.
 But when you get too much of it, it can have a negative impact on your health.
 As with dietary fat, there are good and bad types of cholesterol.

 HDL cholesterol is the “good” kind of cholesterol found in your blood.

 The key is to keep LDL levels low and HDL high, which may protect against heart disease and stroke.

 Conversely, high levels of LDL cholesterol can clog arteries, and low HDL can be a marker for increased cardiovascular risk.

 Heart-Healthy Diet Tip: